Bright White Screen

 Lighting a Dark Room

-Once my room light died, and I used a full screen.
-It lit up more than I expected.
-Not super bright, but enough to move around and get stuff done.
+Once my room light died, I used a full screen.
+A very bright white screen can actually light up the whole room, making it easy to move around and get stuff done.
 Came in clutch that night.

 Using as Tent Light While Camping